aepsych.models

 Parameters:

-• num_samples (int, optional) – Number of samples to return.
-Defaults to None.
+• num_samples (int) – The number of samples to draw.

 Returns: